Bankoga/golem/core/region_confs/config_rules_framework_explanation.md

 | Cerebellum    | 1 (revisit)           | ?             |
 |---------------|-----------------------|---------------|

-Currently, I plan to extend for a subcortical series of problem domains, though it may just be one domain with lots of regions.
-As well as add a brain stem problem domain
-> The issue with single PD subcort is that a single level of a problem domain could actually be multiple regions which breaks the current region paradigm.
-Does it?

-Each problem domain type has specific region for accepting output from other PDs.
->How is this indicated, and how does the framework handle this during init?
-For example, the Cortical type accepts external inputs via the cort_relay layer in the relay region which then passes input to the cortex region.
-Doing so starts a cascade of signal passing between layers of the two regions.
-> During init, how does the framework know to build a path to a cort_relay dest, and with what distribution?

 ### Regions

 The point of a region is to determine the connection patterns of the layers.
 Given that cells are the units of Input, and Output, they are the units of connectivity.
 The type of region determines to what other types of regions cells within it can connect.
 With the how being governed by the organization of the layers within the region.